We’re here to help

 Here are some resources to get you started

-Because everyone’s journey with major depressive disorder is unique, it’s important to work closely with your healthcare provider or doctor to set treatment goals and find a treatment plan to help you achieve them.
+Because everyone’s journey with depression is unique, it’s important to work closely with your healthcare provider or doctor to set treatment goals and find a treatment plan to help you achieve them.

 Talking with your doctor is the first step in seeing if VRAYLAR could be right for you.